serpent-os/moss-d-legacy/README.md

 During transaction application, unique content is then hardlinked into the staging tree.

+#### Stateless by default

+By virtue of **design**, `.stone` packages are forbidden from including any path outside of the `/usr` tree.
+This is to enforce proper stateless decisions are made with the OS to permit vendor + administration data/configuration split.

 #### Rollbacks

 Thanks to deduplication, it is very cheap to retain our transactions on disk.
 Thus, offline rollbacks are entirely possible by swapping `/usr` for an older transaction.

+#### Package Format

+The `stone` container format is entirely binary encoded, consisting of well-structured `Payload` containers.
+Each payload is preceded by a fixed header, defining the **type**, version, compression, etc.

+For the majority of packages, 4 payloads are employed:

+ - Meta: Strongly typed key-value pairs of metadata
+ - Content: Concatenated, de-duplicated binary blob containing all file data, **no** metadata.
+ - Layout: Strongly typed records defining the final filesystem layout of the package
+ - Index: Series of indices making the content addressable.

 #### Proposed Layout